ironbee/ironbee/clipp/clipp.md

 HTP test format.
 This consumer is really only useful when there is a single input in unparsed format.

+**writeraw**:*path*

+This consumer writes all data out to raw files in a directory at *path*.
+Files are named after the input id, whether it is a request or response, and a serial number.

 Extending CLIPP
 ---------------